strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 Once you save the rules, we should have the Network load balancer prepared.
 But we still need to configure the Kafka broker to use the load balancer as the advertised address.

-_Note: the Network load balancer can be of course configures also using the different AWS command line tools._
+_Note: the Network load balancer can also be configured using the different AWS command line tools._

 ### Configuring the advertised addresses